 CUT lengthwise into the fish its stomach and remove all its entrails.
 Again clean the fish carefully under running cold water.
 Pat the sea bass dry with a kitchen towel.
 Now the fish is ready to use!

 SCORE (cut) across the fish and trough the skin about 4 to 5 times each side.
 Fully coat the sea bass using this mixture using your hands, outside and inside.

-PRE-HEAT your oven to a temperature of 180 degrees celsius or 350 degrees fahrenheit.
+PRE-HEAT your oven to a temperature of 180 degrees Celsius or 350 degrees Fahrenheit.
 HALVE each lime leaf and push these inside the dish too, one leaf per fish.
 WRAP both fish in tinfoil loosely.

 Simply cook the sea bass for about 25 minutes, and let cool off for about 5 minutes before eating.
-If you're planning on eating the fish later on, keep them covered in tin foil and refrigerate up to 6 hours tops.
+If you're planning on eating the fish at a later time, keep them covered in tin foil and refrigerate up to 6 hours tops.

 These sea basses with lemongrass and ginger go great with a variety of rice, baked potatoes or plain ol' pasta, enjoy!